AjayLimaye/lasVR/README.md

 Instructions
-Unzip with 7-zip
+* Unzip with 7-zip
-Run /Srishti_v1.04/bin/shrishti.exe
+* Run /Srishti_v1.04/bin/shrishti.exe
-Drag and drop the UQ-Time-Series folder onto Shrishti window Wait a bit for it to load.
+* Drag and drop the UQ-Time-Series folder onto Shrishti window
+   * Wait a bit for it to load.
 It may appear frozen for a few seconds.
 A dialog box pops up that you have to click ok on; sometimes it get blocked by another window so after you've waited about 15-sec, click on Shristi again or alt-tab away from it and then back again, and it should pop up.

+Navigation
-Use L/R mouse buttons for navigation
+* Use L/R mouse buttons for navigation
-Mouse wheel to zoom in/out
+* Mouse wheel to zoom in/out
-L/R Arrow keys to navigate through time
+* L/R Arrow keys to navigate through time
-Up/Down Arrow keys to change point size
+* Up/Down Arrow keys to change point size

-Menu->Options->FlyMode to use the mouse to fly around
+* Menu->Options->FlyMode to use the mouse to fly around

 Point Budget:
 Use: Menu->Options->PointBudget to reduce point budget depending on your graphics card.